Types of fellowships

 - Measuring, Quantification and Modelling Resilience

 Applicants will be informed about the outcomes of the selection process before a date to be announced with the next application round.
 When you are selected, you can apply for reimbursement of a part of your travel costs up to an amount of €1.000,- for travel from Europe (the continent, so incl.
 UK, CH, etc., but not NL); and €2.000,- for travel from overseas.
-In light of the current pandemic, we are also open to the possibility to use the funding for other expenses (like data, licenses, students) if needed.

 How to apply